WillDreamer/FourierFlow/README.md

 - `--output-dir`: Any directory that you want to save checkpoints and logs
 - `--exp-name`: Any string name (the folder will be created under `output-dir`)

-For DINOv2 models, it will be automatically downloaded from `torch.hub`.
-For CLIP models, it will be also automatically downloaded from the CLIP repository.
-For other pretrained visual encoders, please download the model weights from the below links and place into the following directories with these names:

-- `dinov1`: Download the ViT-B/16 model from the [`DINO`](https://github.com/facebookresearch/dino) repository and place it as `./ckpts/dinov1_vitb.pth`
-- `mocov3`: Download the ViT-B/16 or ViT-L/16 model from the [`RCG`](https://github.com/LTH14/rcg) repository and place them as `./ckpts/mocov3_vitb.pth` or `./ckpts/mocov3_vitl.pth`
-- `jepa`: Download the ViT-H/14 model (ImageNet-1K) from the [`I-JEPA`](https://github.com/facebookresearch/ijepa) repository and place it as `./ckpts/ijepa_vith.pth`
-- `mae`: Download the ViT-L model from [`MAE`](https://github.com/facebookresearch/mae) repository and place it as `./ckpts/mae_vitl.pth`

 ### 4. Evaluation
 You can generate images (and the .npz file can be used for [ADM evaluation](https://github.com/openai/guided-diffusion/tree/main/evaluations) suite) through the following script: